-Mr. Wenker was listed by The Best Lawyers in America® in 2019 for Commercial Litigation.
+Mr. Wenker was listed by The Best Lawyers in America® in 2019 and 2020 for Commercial Litigation.
 He was recognized in 2019 and the five years immediately preceding as a North Carolina "Super Lawyer" for Business Litigation by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.

 Representing owner of the Lilly Pulitzer brand and designs sold under that brand in a copyright dispute with the alleged infringer of multiple designs.
 Case pending.
 Dazzle Up LLC v.
 Sugartown Worldwide LLC, No. 17-CV-15 (M.D.N.C. filed Jan.
 6, 2017).